eelos/project-smars/README.md

 # Project S-MARS
-Project S-MARS is an home automation system implemented on Arduino microcontroller and controlled by an Android application.
+Project S-MARS is an home automation system implemented on Arduino microcontroller.
+The system can be controlled by the Android application or the Google Home device.
 The project is developed by Mario Di Dio, PhD and Sara Craba.
 Special thanks to Ben Jirasut and Lynne Freeman.

 <p>
 The project started after a couple of months from when we bought a Etekcity Zap remote control and outlet set for our appartment.
 It was a cool setup but we were constantly loosing the remotes (tipically under the couch).<br>